CiscoDevNet/terraform-provider-aci/docs/resources/connection.md

 ## Argument Reference

 - `l4_l7_service_graph_template_dn` - (Required) Distinguished name of parent L4-L7 Service Graph Template object.
 Type: String.
 - `name` - (Required) Name of object connection.
-The valid connection name format is `CONX`, where X is a number starting with 0.
 Type: String.
+    - The valid connection name format for cloud APICs is `CONX`, where X is a number starting with 0.
+    - The valid connection name format for on-prem APICs is `CX`, where X is a number starting with 1.
 - `adj_type` - (Optional) Connector adjacency type.
 Allowed values are "L2", "L3".
 Default value is "L2".
 Type: String.
 - `annotation` - (Optional) Annotation for object connection.
 Type: String.
 - `description` - (Optional) Description for object connection.
 Type: String.